miffili/ChuckyN/README.md

 - [x] refactor code, maybe the settings form in a separate component
 - [x] implement Typechecking with PropTypes
 - [ ] smooth out the transition of the settings menu when opened/closed → `CSSTransition`/`TransitionGroup`
+- [ ] currently the Tweet function is not accessible by keyboard only navigation, it's something, I want to implement as well

 [13.
 April 2018]